-- (1) The Governing Board is authorized to grant a variance from the provisions of Section 373.414, F.S., paragraph 40E-4.301(1)(e) or Rule 40E-4.302, F.A.C., pursuant to Section 403.201, F.S.
-The variance under this rule is provided in addition to the variance and waiver procedures set forth in Chapter 28-104, F.A.C., which implements Section 120.542, F.S. - (2) A person seeking a variance must demonstrate that any hardship asserted as a basis of the need for a variance is peculiar to the affected property and not self-imposed and that the grant of a variance will be consistent with the general intent and purpose of this chapter.
+- (1) The District is authorized to grant a variance from the provisions of Section 373.414, F.S., paragraph 40E-4.301(1)(e) or Rule 40E-4.302, F.A.C., pursuant to Section 403.201, F.S.
+The variance under this rule is provided in addition to the variance and waiver procedures set forth in Chapter 28-104, F.A.C., which implements Section 120.542, F.S. - (2) A person seeking a variance must demonstrate that any hardship asserted as a basis of the need for a variance is peculiar to the affected property and not self-imposed and that the grant of a variance will be consistent with the general intent and purpose of this chapter. - (3) Any person seeking a variance shall file a petition for a variance that contains the following information: - (a) The petitioner's name and signature. - (b) The statute or rule from which the variance is sought. - (c) Facts showing that a variance should be granted for one of the reasons set forth in Section 403.201, F.S.